 Want to catch the animals when they are active?
-We always find them more lively in the mornings and afternoon during the summer.
+We always find them more lively in the mornings and afternoons during the summer.
 (Kind of like me.
 The noonday heat of a South Carolina summer apparently does a number on all of us.)

 What To Expect When You Visit the Greenville Zoo

 I always like to hype my kids up before we do something new.
-You may want to print a copy of the zoo map beforehand so they can “help” navigate.
+You may want to print a zoo map beforehand so they can “help” navigate.
 (Printed copies of the map are not available at the zoo.)
 The zoo is about a mile-long loop nestled on a tree-covered hillside.
 Be prepared to push a stroller up a few small hills or help your toddler navigate a few stairs.
 There are also a few downhills on which I clench my teeth and wonder if I have Band-aids in my bag as I watch my preschooler zoom down the hill.

 With the exception of the reptile house, all of the zoo is an outdoor experience.
 However, the tree cover of the zoo is a relief on hot days.

 Things to Know Before You Go to the Greenville Zoo